boltlabs-inc/key-mgmt/README.md

 To run all unit and integration tests:

-1. Start the server with:
+1. Start the server.
+This will compile the project from scratch the first time you run it so it will take a while.
+It should be faster for future runs.
 ```bash
 cargo make start-server
 ```
-2. Once the server has started, run the tests with:
+2. Once the server has started, run the tests.
 ```bash
 cargo make e2e
 ```